School Business Services

 - Current and minimal projected staff needs

-- Comparisons of percent of low income students, mobility, truancy, dropout rates, attendance rates, etc.
+- Comparisons of demographics, percent of low income students, mobility, truancy, graduation rates, attendance rates, students with disabilities, English Language Learners (ELL), etc.

 - Extra-Curriculum Activities